 - conducting an Australian Noise Certification Test (Regulation 6A), resulting in an Australian noise certificate.

-This flow chart details the process, including required documentation, for each of the above services provided by Airservices.
+Please access the aircraft noise flow chart here for details on the process, including required documentation for each of the aircraft noise services provided by Airservices.

-For more information on other ways aircraft can meet the regulations, please visit the Department of Infrastructure and Regional Development website.
+Further information on the above categories is available on the Department of Infrastructure and Regional Development website.

 Eligibility to operate the aircraft in compliance with the Air Navigation (Aircraft Noise) Regulations 1984 does not override any conditions on operation of the aircraft which have been specified under any other Acts, Regulations, Orders or Instructions administered by Airservices Australia, the Civil Aviation Safety Authority or other relevant Federal or State authorities (for example, curfew restrictions).